Have your Google rankings dropped significantly, leaving you without an explanation of what went wrong? Don’t worry, you’re not alone.

 Google Algorithm Updates

-So, the first step if your rankings have dropped is to check for any updates from the Google Search Status Dashboard.
+So, the first step if your rankings have dropped is to ensure it’s not a result of another Google algorithm update impact.
+Just check for any updates from the Google Search Status Dashboard.
 If the drop coincided with a Google update, here are some steps that will help you recover if your Google ranking dropped:

 - Audit your website: Based on the core focus, perform a content audit and technical audit to find problematic pages.